TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ac701/README.txt

 * The JTAG DSU interface is enabled and accesible via the JTAG port.
   Start grmon with -xilusb to connect.

+* Ethernet FMC Support is enabled via CFG_GRETH_FMC.
+For more information see http://ethernetfmc.com/.
+Example FPGA image and configuration with FMC Ethernet support is supplied in sub-directory 'bitfiles/fmc'

 Simulation and synthesis
 ------------------------